partybearcode/partybear-miscellaneous/README.md

 - Also, AI has been used too for repetitive tasks (Ex. filling out content on the page so I don't waste time.).
 - Thanks to [**UIverse**](https://uiverse.io/) community for giving out CSS code templates!
 This also helped a lot on this project!
 - Thanks to **BeJob & IBM Python course** for giving out a complete guide for HTML, CSS & JS.
+- I also would like to thank TikTok user [**Rubem Frontend**](https://www.tiktok.com/@rubem.frontend) for teaching really cool CSS tricks in less than a minute.
+This really helped me a lot in the V2.0 version.
 ---

 > “Where football analysis meets the chaos of the internet.”